Asian stocks rally after Fed rate cut, BOJ keeps policy steady

 But despite the setback in Chile, Chinese officials voiced optimism that Beijing and Washington can find a way to clinch the so-called Phase One trade deal next month.

-The yen rose 0.2% to 108.67 per dollar <JPY=EBS>, holding onto gains after the BOJ left policy unchanged as expected.
+The yen rose 0.2% to 108.67 per dollar, holding onto gains after the BOJ left policy unchanged as expected.

 Traders will focus on BOJ Governor Haruhiko Kuroda's press conference later on Thursday to gauge how he assesses the risks posed by the U.S.-China trade war and Brexit.